jonathanlocke/jonathanlocke.github.io/published/logging.md

         }
     }

 The *Listener.onMessage(Message)* method here simply calls *log()* with any messages that it hears.
 This is an especially powerful design, because a *Logger* can be plugged in anywhere that a *Listener* is accepted, and listeners are commonly accepted throughout KivaKit.
-A message can be routed through a chain of *Repeater*s, and anywhere along the way (although most typically at the end of the chain), the message will be logged if it is transmitted to a *Logger*.
+A message can be routed through a chain of *Repeater*s, and anywhere along the way (although most typically at the end of the chain), the message will be logged if reaches a *Logger*.

 *Logger* instances are created by *LoggerFactory*: